RednibCoding/rune-lang/README.md

 - **Embeddable:** Seamlessly integrates into your Go projects.
 - **Extensible:** Easily extendable with custom functions and variables.
 - **Portable:** Simple to port to other languages.
-- **Versatile:** Can be used standalone as a script runner with the [Rune](dist/main.go) binary or embedded as a scripting language within your project.
+- **Versatile:** Can be used standalone as a script runner with the [Rune](dist/) binary or embedded as a scripting language within your project.

+## Pre compiled binaries
+In the [dist directory](dist/), you will find pre compiled binaries for the three major platforms.

+## Build from source
+Simple run the `build.bat` on Windows or the `build.sh` on Linux or Mac from the [dist directory](dist/).
+This will build the Rune binary for all three platforms in there respective directories.

 ## Using the Language